AxelTWC/ReactProject/projectproposal.md

 Many commercial apps lock detailed analytics behind paid plans.
 Spreadsheets can compute metrics, but they require manual formulas and constant maintenance.

-We think there’s room for a focused, analytics-first fitness platform that emphasizes structured data and meaningful insights instead of social features.
+We think that there should be a focused, analytics first fitness platform that emphasizes structured data and meaningful insights instead of social features.

 ---